By: Ben Richardson Last updated: January 7th, 2022

-With the FULL or BULK LOGGED recovery model, a transaction log will be maintained and log backups will be taken along with a whole database backup.
-Though we can manually truncate transaction logs using the database shrink option if we have a space issue, although this is not recommended.
+With the FULL or BULK LOGGED recovery model of the database, transaction logs will be maintained, and log backups will be taken along with a whole database backup.
+Though we can manually truncate transaction logs using the database shrink option if we have a space issue, this is not recommended.

-Following steps are performed by MS SQL server while taking a full database backup.
+Following steps are performed by MS SQL server while taking a full backup.
 It

-A full database backup can be performed in two different ways i.e using the GUI or through a T-SQL script.
+This backup can be performed in two different ways i.e. using the GUI or through a T-SQL Server script.

-You can run the below script to take a full backup of the “AdventureWorks” database and sent the backup file to the specified path (‘C:\Backups\AdventureWorks.BAK’).
+You can run the below script to take a full backup of the “AdventureWorks” SQL Server database and sent the backup file to the specified path (‘C:\Backups\AdventureWorks.BAK’).

 Using the GUI, you use the following steps to take a full backup of “AdventureWorks” SQL Server database and send the backup file to the specified path (‘C:\Backups\AdventureWorks.BAK’).

-This means that if a previous full database backup was taken two days before, then you will find only the data that has changed in a differential backup.
-A previous full database backup is needed if you want to restore a differential backup.
+This means that if the last full backup was taken two days before, then you will find only the data that has changed in a differential backup.
+A previous full backup is needed if you want to restore a differential backup.

-The primary purposes for creating this type of backup is to reduce the number of log backups.
-This means that differential backups take up less space than full backups.
-For this reason it is standard practice to take more differential backups than full backups.
+The primary purpose for creating differential backups is to reduce the number of log backups.
+This means that these backups take up less space than full backups.
+For this reason, it is standard practice to create a full backup less often than Differential backups.

 Again a differential backup can also be performed with any of the three standard recovery models: SIMPLE, FULL or BULK LOGGED.
-They can be managed through a GUI or by using a T-SQL script.
+They can be managed through a GUI or by using a T-SQL Server script.

-The file extension of a differential backup file is .DIF
+The file extension of a for these backups files file is .DIF

-The below script will take a differential backup of the “AdventureWorks” database.
+The below script will take a differential backup using the “AdventureWorks” database.